tmcgilchrist/capnp-rpc/README.md

   Capability.call_for_value_exn t method_id request >|= Results.reply_get
 ```

+Here, we have:
+ - The `Api.Client.Echo` module defines the client-side API for calling `ping`
+ - `Capability.Request.create` *builds* the parameters
-`Capability.call_for_value_exn` sends the request message to the service and waits for the response to arrive.
+ - `Capability.call_for_value_exn` sends the request message to the service and waits for the
-If the response is an error, it raises an exception.
+   response to arrive.
+If the response is an error, it raises an exception. `Results.reply_get`
-`Results.reply_get` extracts the `reply` field of the result.
+   extracts the `reply` field of the result.

+`Api.Client.Echo.Ping.method_id` is a globally unique identifier for the ping method.

 We don't need to release the capabilities of the results, as `call_for_value_exn` does that automatically.
-We'll see how to handle capabilities later.
+We will see how to handle capabilities later.

-With the boilerplate out of the way, we can now write a `main.ml` to test it:
+With the client and server pieces out of the way, we can now write a `main.ml` to test it:

 ```ocaml
 open Lwt.Infix